CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Solutions.md

 ![CDL 2020 Cohort Project](../figures/CDL_logo.jpg)
 ## Project 2: Optimization problems \& Rydberg atom arrays

+Open up [instructions.pdf](https://github.com/CDL-Quantum/CohortProject_2021/tree/main/Week2_Rydberg_Atoms/instructions.pdf) to begin learning about your tasks for this week

+In this exercise we solved the UD-MIS problem on a graph G of V vertices and E edges by finding the ground state of the Hamiltonian of a system of V Rydberg atoms placed in the vertices of G.

+We used two different approaches to solve this problem:
+1) Classical annealing
+>We simulated the associated Hamiltonian at low temperature using classical Monte Carlo simulations.
+At a low enough temperature, we can achieve its ground state, i.e. the solution of our original problem.
+In our simulations, we tried different annealing schedules to achieve the desired solution.

+2) Quantum annealing
+>Starting in an easy-to-prepare ground state of a Hamiltonian H(0), we evolved this state with a time-dependent Hamiltonian H(t) in such a way that the ground state of the final Hamiltonian H(t*) is the one we were looking for.
+We accomplished this by forcing H(t*) to be the UD-MIS Hamiltonian.

+In non-technical language, we found the maximum number of occupied locations under certain constraints using classical and quantum techniques to compute the solutions.

+Finally, we mapped the UD-MIS problem to a real-life one.
+We applied these techniques to choose in which places to install a set of cell phone towers in Gotham City since a set of possible locations is given.

+You can find the full instructions for tasks we completed this week in [this pdf](./instructions.pdf).

 ## Solving Tasks 1 and 2 using Classical and Quantum Brute Force

 The graph corresponding to the unit-disk maximum independent set (UD-MIS) for this problem is